BirkanGokbag/Calculator-JS/README.md

 ## How To Run
 Navigate into the project folder, and open calculator.html in your browser of choice.

-Use the buttons on the keyboard for quicker calculations
+Use the buttons on the keyboard for quicker calculations!

+Enjoy calming music as you attempt to finish your frustrating math homework!

 ## Work Distribution
 ### Roles